SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-dne15/PROJECT_PRESENTATION.md

 ### Step 1

-We have taken the food out of the fridge and have created the following list:
+We have taken the food out of the fridge and created the following list:

+- Lamb
+- Tomatoes
 - Chicken
-- Milk
-- Tomatoes
 - Cheese
-- Lamb
 - Broccoli
+- Milk

-I think we can easily sort these into the following categories:
+We can now sort these into the following categories:

 - Meat
 - Dairy